 Diffusion is the tendency of particles to spread out into available spaces.
 Randomly moving molecules will diffuse through air and water–or into and out of the cell.
 This spread can be visualized when you are trying to make drinks from powdered formulas or when adding dye to the water.

-Particles will always spread from areas of high to a low concentration until an equilibrium is achieved.
+Particles will always spread from areas of high to low concentration until an equilibrium is achieved.
 This difference in concentration between spaces is called a concentration gradient.
 Because this is an innate property of molecules, cells do not need to expend energy.
 This movement is thus considered a type of passive transport.

 One of the most important substances that cross cells by passive transport is water.
 Because cells still need to regulate the number of substances that enter or exit it, its membrane is semi-permeable, that is to say, it allows easier entry for some substances than others.
 When water diffuses through this semi-permeable membrane this special type of diffusion is called osmosis.